Benjamin Franklin once said “Failing to plan is planning to fail,” and when it comes to content and media, truer words have never been spoken.

-In fact, 99% of content planners, strategists, or marketers who have ever pivoted their strategy say some of their pivots happened in 2021.
+In fact, 55% of content planners, strategists, or marketers pivoted their strategy in 2021.

 Unsurprisingly, the #1 reason they gave for this was the global pandemic.

-To make matters more complicated, 39% of those who pivoted in 2021 changed their content plan a whopping three times throughout the year.
+To make matters more complicated, 22% of them changed their content plan a whopping three times throughout the year.

 Despite all that turbulence, 62% of media planners say their content performed better than their goals in 2021.
 And, if anything, 2020 and 2021 taught marketing teams how important content planning and re-planning is.

 To get a sense of how marketers planned or pivoted their way through such an unpredictable year and how they will approach media planning in 2022, we surveyed 600+ media planners to gather data on their goals, strategies, the tools they use, and how they met the unique challenges of 2021.